Why Pelvic Pain in Men is Often Complex to Diagnose

 Ejaculatory pain represents one of the more common symptoms associated with prostatitis.
 Discomfort occurs during or immediately after ejaculation, described as burning, aching, or sharp pain in the penis, perineum, or rectum.
 This symptom may persist for minutes to hours post-ejaculation.

 Erectile function may decline during acute prostatitis episodes.
-Inflammation affects nerve signaling and blood flow mechanics necessary for erections.
+Inflammation affects nerve signalling and blood flow mechanics necessary for erections.
 Pain anticipation creates psychological barriers that compound physical difficulties.
 Libido typically decreases when pelvic pain makes sexual activity uncomfortable or when systemic symptoms like fatigue dominate.

 Fever distinguishes acute bacterial prostatitis from chronic forms.
 Body temperature rises above 38.5°C, accompanied by chills and sweating episodes.
 These constitutional symptoms indicate systemic bacterial infection requiring antimicrobial treatment.